netdata/netdata/libnetdata/dictionary/README.md

 While in the loop, depending on the read or write versions of `dfe_start`, the caller may lookup or manipulate the dictionary.
 The rules are the same with the unsorted walkthrough callback functions.

 PS: DFE is Dictionary For Each.

-## special multi-threaded lockless case

-Since the dictionary uses a hash table and a double linked list, if the contract between 2 threads is for one to use the hash table functions only (`set`, `get` - but no `del`) and the other to use the traversal ones only, the dictionary allows concurrent use without locks.

-This is currently used in statsd:

-- the data collection thread uses only `get` and `set`.
-It never uses `del`.
-New items are added at the front of the linked list (`DICT_OPTION_ADD_IN_FRONT`).
-- the flushing thread is only traversing the dictionary up to the point it last traversed it (it uses a flag for that to know where it stopped last time).
-It never uses `get`, `set` or `del`.